 Matt is a clinical psychologist who works primarily with adults on an individual basis, although he will work with some young people over the age of 15.
 He has an extensive background in chronic mental health issues, and enjoys working with people with complex presentations as well as those who are experiencing periodic illness.
 Within this he has a particular interest in working with people living with personality disorders, bipolar and depression, alcohol and other drug issues, and anxiety disorders.
 He enjoys working with those who have experienced trauma, having completed his Masters thesis on the subject, and with adults on the autism spectrum.

-Lara is a clinical psychologist with experience in the assessment, diagnosis and treatment of mental health disorders.
-She also is able to provide counselling and support for non-clinical concerns such as grief, stress, body image, sexuality, relationships or life coaching.
+Lara is a clinically trained psychologist and board-approved supervisor with experience in the assessment, diagnosis and treatment of mental health disorders.
+She also provides counselling and support for non-clinical concerns such as grief, stress or relationships.

 BSci (GradDipPsych), MClinPsych

 Jim has experience and ongoing interest in treating clients with OCD, personality vulnerabilities and trauma including PTSD.
-He is also interested in continuing to work in the areas of masculinity, life-transition and self-actualisation.
+He is also interested in couples therapy and continuing to work in the areas of masculinity, and self-actualisation.
 His easy-going nature and person-focused style allow him to build strong therapeutic relationships with his clients.
-He is available on 0468337297 or firstname.lastname@example.org

 BSci, BPsych(Hons), MClinPsych

-Zorah is a clinically trained psychologist who enjoys working with children, adolescents, and adults.
-Zorah is passionate about implementing evidence-based interventions and is trained in cognitive behavioural therapy and acceptance and commitment therapy.
+Zorah is a clinical psychologist who enjoys working with adolescents and adults.
+Zorah is passionate about implementing evidence-based interventions and is trained in cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and eye-movement desensitisation and reprocessing (EMDR).

-Zorah is experienced in treating a wide range of presentations, such as anxiety, depression, anger management, and PTSD.
-She has a special interest in working with children and young people struggling with complex family environments, and individuals who have difficulties associated with living with a disability.
+Zorah is experienced in treating a wide range of presentations, such as anxiety, depression, and trauma related disorders.
+She has a special interest in working with those struggling with complex family environments, and individuals who have difficulties associated with living with a disability.
 Zorah is a registered NDIS provider.

 Zorah also enjoys assessment work and is experienced with cognitive assessment including determining adaptive skills, learning difficulties, intellectual disability, and giftedness.